qalle2/nes-clock/README.md

 * `clock.asm`: source code (ASM6)
 * `clock.nes.gz`: assembled program (iNES format, gzip compressed)
 * `snap.png`: screenshot

+## Technical info
+* mapper: NROM
+* PRG ROM: 16 KiB (only 1 KiB is actually used)
+* CHR ROM: 8 KiB (only 512 bytes are actually used)
+* name table mirroring: does not matter
+* extra RAM: no
+* compatibility: NTSC only (the clock runs at 60.1 fps)

 ## How to assemble
 * get the CHR ROM data: